Split apps of pre-emergent herbicides.

 Things to think about when using split applications.

-Always remember, that to work these chemicals need weed seeds to be germinating in the soil.
-This means that the water volume you use is important to wash the chemical off the turf surface and into the soil.
-Most pre-emergents are rapidly absorbed into the cuticle, so if you don’t apply the correct water volume they give poor weed contol.
+Remember that to work properly, these chemicals need weed seeds to germinate in the soil.
+So the water volume you use is important to wash the chemical off the turf surface and into the soil.
+Most pre-emergents are rapidly absorbed into the cuticle.
+So if you don’t apply the correct water volume they give poor weed control.

 Soil moisture also affects the length of weed control.
-Moisture moves the chemical through the upper soil layer to create a protective layer and is also needed for weeds to germinate.
-Therefore to get the best results you need to make sure that there is good soil moisture before and after you apply a pre emergent herbicide.
+Moisture moves the chemical through the upper soil layer to create a protective layer.
+It is also needed for weeds to germinate.
+Therefore too get the best results you need to make sure that there is good soil moisture before and after you use a pre-emergent herbicide.

-Granular pre emergents are also worth looking at due to their ease of use.
-Bear in mind though, that they can be vulnerable to heavy downpours that will wash product away so water these in as soon as you can.
+Granular pre-emergents are also worth looking at due to their ease of use.
+Options like the granular formulation Onset 10GR that contains the same active ingredient as Barricade herbicide are worth considering.
+Bear in mind, these can be vulnerable to heavy downpours that will wash away product, so water these in as soon as you can.

 Pre-emergent herbicide half life dependant upon soil moisture content | |||